 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.

-We recommend that children be secured in a rear seat, including: an infant or a child riding in a rear-facing child restraint; a child riding in a forward-facing child seat; an older child riding in a booster seat; and children, who are large enough, using safety belts.
+We recommend that child restraints be secured in a rear seat, including an infant riding in a rear-facing infant seat, a child riding in a forward-facing child seat and an older child riding in a booster seat.

+Your vehicle has a rear seat that will accommodate a rear-facing child restraint.
 A label on your sun visor says, "Never put a rear-facing child seat in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

 A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.

 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-Be sure the airbag is off before using a rear-facing child restraint in the right front seat position.

-Even though the passenger sensing system or airbag off switch are designed to turn off the passenger's frontal airbag under certain conditions, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.

-We recommend that rear-facing child restraints be transported in vehicles with a rear seat that will accommodate a rear-facing child restraint, whenever possible.
+Even though the passenger sensing system is designed to turn off the passenger's frontal airbag if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
+We recommend that rear-facing child restraints be secured in the rear seat, even if the airbag is off.

-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you need to secure a forward-facing child restraint in the right front seat, alwaysmove the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.